BorisBorisov33/BorisBorisov33/README.md

 - Speech Recognition Project
 - Tetris Game on Java
 - Golf Game - with options for Artificial Inteligence bot and manually play by human

+### Papers reviewed

+- Recommendation systems
+- Deep Learning

+### More
+- More than 20 repositories from open-sources project in GitHub
+- More than 20 projects developed on the platform DataRobot AI Cloud